joshwapohlmann/blender_stop_on_marker/README.md

-Stop on Marker Add-on for Blender
+# Stop on Marker Add-on for Blender

+**A blender addon stopping the animation playback if a special marker is reached.**

 ![Demonstrate usage](doc/images/stop_on_marker.gif)